FireIslandFRC/2023FireBolt/README.md

-# 2023Swerve
+#Fire Bolt

-This is 6420's sweve code for NEOS, SparkMax's, Pigeon2, and CanCoder.
+This is 6420's code the 2023 FRC challange Charged Up
-XboxController

-This is a branch off of Superior Roboworks https://github.com/SuperiorRoboworksTeam857/2023SwerveTest